regrokjs/core/README.md

 # Regrok

 A lightweight state management library for react with a focus on minimal boilerplate.
+It uses [immer](https://github.com/immerjs/immer) internally for managing the state in an immutable way.

 ## Installation